QuantumApplicationLab/qubops/README.dev.md

 # linter
 prospector

-# recursively check import style for the qubols module only
+# recursively check import style for the qubops module only
-isort --recursive --check-only qubols
+isort --recursive --check-only qubops

-# recursively check import style for the qubols module only and show
+# recursively check import style for the qubops module only and show
 # any proposed changes as a diff
-isort --recursive --check-only --diff qubols
+isort --recursive --check-only --diff qubops

-# recursively fix import style for the qubols module only
+# recursively fix import style for the qubops module only
-isort --recursive qubols
+isort --recursive qubops
 ```

 To fix readability of your code style you can use [yapf](https://github.com/google/yapf).